EvanFarris/TeggleBot/README.md

 After inviting the bot to the server, use /follow to get notifications.
 [Example Command](https://i.imgur.com/HB67Xlw.png)

 Fields
-	-url(Required): The url of the streamer you want to follow (https://twitch.tv/teggledev) -disc_channel(Required): The Discord channel you want to send stream notifications to.
+	-url(Required): The url of the streamer you want to follow (ex: https://twitch.tv/teggledev) -disc_channel(Required): The Discord channel you want to send stream notifications to.
 	-message: The message to be sent with the notification, you can mention roles, @everyone, etc.
 	-image: A url that directly links to an image to show with the notification.